University of Technology Sydney

 Intent:

-This task is designed to allow students to practise and develop their critical analysis and oral communication skills, and to gain feedback throughout the subject regarding their understanding and application of core subject materials and themes.
-It also encourages collaboration with peers in vigorous class discussion and small-group work.
+This task encourages students to practise and develop their critical analysis and oral and written communication skills.
+It allows feedback throughout the subject on students’ understanding and application of core subject materials and themes.
+It also encourages collaboration with peers in class discussion and small-group work.

 Objective(s):